ibm-cloud-docs/logs-router/logs-router-cli.md

 {: #target-update-options}

 `--target TARGET`
-The id or name of the target to be created.
+The id or name of the target.

 `--name NAME`
 :   The new name to be given to the target.